Whether you are new to keeping betta fish or have had them before, the idea of a betta sorority tank might be an exciting new venture to try.

 Because of a bettas temperament, I would not recommend starting a betta fish sorority if you only have a general aquarium hobby.
-Betta fish are relatively easy to keep by themselves but keeping a group, as I have already explained, does become a little more complicated.
+Betta fish are relatively easy to keep by themselves, but keeping a sorority, as I have already explained, does become a little more complicated.

 Betta owners have a common misconception, especially those who have not conducted enough research, that betta fish are happy living in tiny tanks or bowls.
 It is also not helpful when many retailers will happily sell starter betta kits that are too small and offer poor advice to their customers.

-These small puddles will connect up most of the time, forming bodies of water that can stretch over several acres, giving plenty of room to swim.
+These small puddles will connect up most of the time, forming bodies of water that can stretch over several acres, allowing plenty of room to swim around.

 A 10-gallon tank of standard dimensions is only suitable for one female betta.
 If you choose a shallower tank that covers a broader area, you should comfortably manage two bettas, and at a push, this is the absolute minimum tank size for three female bettas.
 Use your judgment and give each betta enough space.